homebridge-plugins/homebridge-arlo/README.md

 Thanks to KhaosT for the base ffmpeg implementation and setup instructions in [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) and the [Maniacland Blog](https://maniaclander.blogspot.com/2017/08/ffmpeg-with-pi-hardware-acceleration.html)/[locutusofborg780](https://www.reddit.com/r/raspberry_pi/comments/5677qw/hardware_accelerated_x264_encoding_with_ffmpeg/) for FFmpeg configuration instructions.

 ### Sample Configuration with Optional Parameters

+This sample configuration specifies that for streaming transcoding, ffmpeg should use the `h264_mmal` and `h264_omx` hardware decoders/encoders for the video stream.

 ```javascript
 "platforms": [